IFOA-2025-DevOps-Fundamentals/intro-to-cloud-computing/sections/04_it-innovations.md

 <!-- TODO: Evaluate if to change with C-GPT generated content -->

-## SOA vs. Microservices: differences?
+## SOA vs. Microservices: Differences?
 Both SOA and microservices allow a complex application to be broken down into smaller more manageable, and somewhat independent pieces.

 Given the fact that dividing an application into smaller parts could be handled by either SOA or microservices, there are those who insist that there is not a real difference between the two architectures.